zmandyhe/behavioral-cloning/README.md

 * After I found a combination of dataset that works 98% correctly, I stopped the data collection (as more data are not always helpful) and used the twice of the dataset to retrain the final model.

 ### Data Preprocessing
-**Correction Factor for Steering Angles from Left and Right Cameras** Our image data have 3 images corresponding to one steering angle that is captured from the center position camera.
+**Correction Factor for Steering Angles from Left and Right Cameras:**
+Our image data have 3 images corresponding to one steering angle that is captured from the center position camera.
 Scine we also have its corresponding left image and right image, we can apply a correction factor to correspond to those two images to correctly refelct the angel.
-Infact we need to introduce a correction factor that we will add in the images taken from left dashboard camera and a correction factor that we will subtract in the images taken from right dashboard camera in order to keep our vehicle in the center.
-The numbers comes from experiements, so according to our experience, I set up the  steering correction angle as 0.2.
+In fact we need to introduce a correction factor that we will add in the images taken from left dashboard camera and a correction factor that we will subtract in the images taken from right dashboard camera in order to keep our vehicle in the center.
+The correction number comes from experiements, I set up the  steering correction angle as 0.2.
 So in the case of left images, "steering angle = steering angle  from left image + 0.2", and in the case of right images, "steering angle= steering angle from right image- 0.2".
 These data are read in as training data.

-**Image Cropping**
+**Image Cropping:**
-As each image data contains quite a portion that has no help to the lane conditions (e.g. trees in the far away), so I applied image cropping in mode.py and drive.py.
-Before other data pre-processing in both training and prediction, images are moved the a portion of top and a portion of bottom.
-The purpose is to remove the non-features to increase model performance.
+As each image data contains quite a portion of non-features (e.g. trees in the far away) that has no help to the lane conditions, so I applied image cropping in mode.py and drive.py.
+Before other data pre-processings in both training and prediction, images are removed with a portion of top (40 pixel) and a portion of bottom (20 pixel).
 ```
 def cropping_image(image):
     x1, y1 = 0, 40